bhisaac/5eFP/5eFP-SRD.md

 **_Ability Score_.** Six ability scores ranging from -5 to +10 provide a quick description of every creature’s physical and mental characteristics, including strength (STR) measuring physical power, dexterity (DEX) measuring agility, constitution (CON) measuring endurance, intelligence (INT) measuring reasoning and memory, wisdom (WIS) measuring awareness, and charisma (CHA) measuring force of personality.

+**_Bolster_.** Bolster points help protect you from wounds.
+The number next to Bolster indicates how many points you have.
+If you take wounds, you use your Bolster points first to reduce them.
+Remaining wounds are then assigned as normal.

 **_Coin_ (⛁).** A 5eFP game awards and uses Coin (⛁) as its currency, representing wealth, reputation, and experience.

 **_Cooldown_.** A game feature with the cooldown keyword can only be used once during a game session.
 If a number follows the cooldown keyword, the number represents how many times you can use the game feature during a game session (minimum 1).
 Once a game feature with a cooldown is used, you can't use it again until the beginning of your next turn.
 For example, Cooldown 2 means you can use this game feature twice per game session but no more than once per turn.